 The health of your lawn

 Another factor in how dry your yard will be is how healthy your grass is.
-Healthy grass roots, plants and vegetation are what help the water pass through the clay soil in your yard and into your system.
-Without an abundance of roots penetrating deep into the clay soil, water will sit on top of the lawn regardless of any system that is put in.
+Healthy grass roots, plants and vegetation are what help the surface water pass through the clay soil in your yard and into your system.
+Without an abundance of roots penetrating deep into the clay soil, water will sit on top of the lawn regardless of any drainage system that is put in.
 The roots from your lawn, and plants, play a vital role in allowing this water to follow the roots deep underground and into your French Drain.

 The amount of pipe that is placed in your yard (the French Drain System)